charliealbright/SlotBot/README.md

 # SlotBot

-A Slack bot that facilitates organizing groups to play on Xbox live.
+Master organizer bot of squads for various games on Xbox.

 ## Running Locally